The high cost of not going green

 One-hundred years ago, if you were still relying on horses and carts to move goods while your competitors used trucks, your company probably wasn’t going to last.
 Twenty years ago, if you felt that the Internet was a fad that would pass, then your market share probably ended up plummeting.

 Today, that opportunity is green technology.
 And missing out on it will mean getting left behind.
-While it is true that the initial investment for some environment-friendly equipment may be higher, a reduction in production costs and other benefits will quickly recover that difference and more.
+While it is true that the initial investment for some eco-friendly equipment may be higher, a reduction in production costs in the long run and other benefits will quickly recover that difference and more.

 That is why the real question executives should be asking is not “What is it costing my company to go green?” but rather “What is it costing my company not going green?”